imandrew26/imandrew26/README.md

 # 💫 About Me:
-I'm a computer science and business student at the University of Michigan passionate about exploring new technologies and building software.
+Welcome to my GitHub profile!
+I'm a student studying computer science and finance at the University of Michigan -- I enjoy learning about new technologies and working on interesting ideas.

 # 💻 Tech Stack: